 Once the boiler is installed, your central heating should be up and running!
 Make sure the radiator vents are closed then fill the system with water.
 You can vent the radiators to get rid of excess air, and then switch on the boiler to heat up the water.

-If you’re in need of central heating installation or repairs, give West London Gas a call.
-All our experienced engineers are Gas Safe registered and fully insured, so you can relax while we get on with the job
+For more information and a free quote on electric and gas central heating installation, speak to a member of our team on 020 8434 3644.
+All our experienced engineers are Gas Safe registered and fully insured, so you can relax while we get on with the job.